 - Understand and explore how music is created, produced and communicated.

 At Shotley Bridge Primary School the intention is that children gain a firm understanding of what music is through listening, singing, playing, evaluating, analysing and composing across a wide variety of historical periods, styles, traditions, and musical genres.
 We encourage children to participate in a variety of musical experiences through which we aim to build the confidence of all children.
 Our teaching will focus on developing the children’s ability to understand rhythm and follow a beat.
 Through singing songs, children will learn the structure and organisation of music.
 We teach them to listen and appreciate different forms of music.
 They will be given opportunities to develop their descriptive language skills, when learning about how music can represent different feelings, emotions and narratives.
 We will also teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to use these terms when discussing music.
-Extracurricular opportunities are available within school, such as singing opportunities in assemblies and brass and string lessons.
+Extra-curricular opportunities are available within school, such as singing opportunities in assemblies, piano, brass and string lessons.